HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 Total number of requests with comparable Last-Modified and expiration times, not necessarily all requests.

 Talk about, 60% of 1P mobile resources are older than their TTL, which is more common than 3P resources (45%).

+Explain why this is significant- 60% of 1st Party mobile resources are older than their TTL- is this because 1P are more important or crucial?
+Because 3P are being deprecated?

 ## How do cache TTLs compare to resource age?